 Unique handmade violins crafted entirely from Australian woods.
-Graham’s favoured design is derived from the Guaneri del Jesu 1733 model with arching profiles and graduations modified to optimise the performance of the Australian tonewoods.
-It is also possible to commission a violin made from well seasoned European tonewoods, where the same pattern will be used with standard arching profiles but modified graduations as explained below.
+Graham’s favoured design was derived from the Guaneri del Jesu 1733 model with arching profiles and graduations modified to optimise the performance of the Australian tonewoods.

 Graham’s perspective on violin development